-Over Wallop Parish lies within the borough of Test Valley.
+5.3.1 Over Wallop Parish lies within the borough of Test Valley.
 It is bordered to the north by Grateley Parish, with short stretches adjacent to Amport, Monxton and Abbots Ann.
 To the south and east it is bordered by Nether Wallop Parish and to the west by Newton Tony Parish in Wiltshire.
 The environmental and landscape characteristics that relate to Over Wallop Parish are set out in various documents such as the Test Valley Landscape Character Assessment and the Over Wallop Village Design Statement.
-Note: the latter is superseded by the new Parish Character Appraisal and Design Code (Evidence Base Document 7).
+Note: the latter is superseded by the new Parish Character Appraisal and Design Code (see appendix D).